Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-In our study, we assume that comprehension can be assessed as a proportion of correctly answered questions.
+In our study, we assume comprehension can be assessed as a proportion of correctly answered questions.
 We assume the following model: A person without any language barrier and with non-restricted access to the document during answering the questionnaire can answer all questions correctly.
-With a language barrier and offline machine translation (unlimited perusal of the document while answering), some information may be lost in machine translation.
+With a language barrier and offline MT (unlimited perusal of the document while answering), some information may be lost in machine translation.
 More information is lost with one-shot access to online machine translation because of forgetting and temporal inattention.
 Some more information may be lost because of flicker, and some more because of suboptimal subtitling layout.

-Our results confirmed the assumed hierarchy of comprehension levels.
-Moreover, we noticed that even the judges with offline MT gave inconsistent answers.
-When we combined them and counted as correct if at least one was correct, they achieved higher scores.
-We explain it by insufficient attention. \XXX{tabulku/graf rozdílů? jaký?}
+Our results confirm the assumed hierarchy of comprehension levels.
+Moreover, we notice that even the judges with offline MT give inconsistent answers.
+Combining them and counting answers as correct if at least one judge is correct leads to higher scores.
+We explain it by insufficient attention.

 \Cref{tab:comprehension_wavg} summarizes the results on all documents.
 We measured that on average, 81\% of information was preserved by machine translation (\inhandvoting, i.e. one of two judges answered correctly).
 A single judge could find 59\% of information (\inhand).
 In an oracle experiment without flicker, when the machine translation gives the final hypotheses with the timing of the partial ones (i.e. as if it knew the best translation of the upcoming sentence), a single judge could answer 36\%.
 In real setup with flicker and the most preferred subtitling layout (\best), 33\% information was found, and 31\% with less preferred.
 The standard deviation is between 11 and 16\%.